latolukasz/beeorm-doc/docs/guide/README.md

 ## And much much more...

 To learn more about BeeORM and all of its capabilities, please take some time to read through the rest of our [guide](/guide/registry.html).
-You can find the rest of the guide here: /guide/registry.html.
 We encourage you to explore all of the features of BeeORM and see how they can help you build high-traffic applications more easily and efficiently.